VagabondAzulien/dotfiles/vim/README.md

 ###RC File
 * Word-wrap is set to 80 characters
-* Spaces not tabs; tab-length set to 5
+* Mappings to quickly edit dotfiles
-* Wild menu
+* Relative numbering, with mapping to quickly swap

 ###Directory
 Additionally, I have several extensions, as submodules, in .vim/bundle: